markvu2607/a7m-api/memory-bank/systemPatterns.md

 - Users: Account information and authentication
 - Problems: Coding challenges with descriptions, constraints, and test cases
 - Solutions: Official solutions to problems
-- Submissions: User attempts at solving problems
+- Submissions: User attempts at solving problems with execution results
 - Tags: Categorization system for problems
+- Testcases: Input/output pairs for validating solutions

 ## Integration Points

 - S3 service for file storage
 - Email service for notifications
-- External judging system (likely through the coding module)
+- Judge0 API for code execution and evaluation
+- Redis for caching and token blacklisting